-Muslims, Ramnik tolerates them, forgives them and goes for amity.
+In this play, Hardika and Ramnik represent two different schools of responses to the communal divide or drift between the Hindus and the Muslims in India.
+Hardikais critical of the mob frenzy of the Muslims, whereas Ramnik, a large-hearted and broad-minded humanist, is sympathetic toward the Muslims.
+If Hardika distrusts the Muslims, Ramnik tolerates them, forgives them, and goes for amity.
 He goes for revived re-bonding.
-He wants to clarify his father's, his grandfather's and his own acts of omission and commission so that the communal violence that disrupts the Hindu-Muslim amity can be bottled.
-Instead of pushing the unfortunate Muslim youths left in lurch in the disturbing hours of communal violence, he gives shelter to them.
-Though Hardika disapproves of his magnanimity, Ramnik flows against the stream of communal animosity and declares, "I have to protect them!
-I need to protect them" (Collected Plays182) and he has not thrown Bobby and Javed out to be butchered by the frenzied Hindu fundamentalists.
+He wants to clarify his father's, his grandfather's, and his acts of omission and commission so that the communal violence that disrupts the Hindu- Muslim amity can be bottled.
+Instead of pushing the unfortunate Muslim youths left in the lurch in the disturbing hours of communal violence, he gives shelter to them.
+Though Hardika disapproves of his kindness, Ramnik flows against communal hatred.
+He declares, "I have to protect them!
+I need to protect them"(Collected Plays182), and he has not thrown Bobby and Javed out to www.ijoes.in ISSN: 2581-8333; Impact Factor: 5.432(SJIF)

+SP Publications International Journal Of English and Studies (IJOES) An International Peer-Reviewed Journal; Volume-5, Issue-1(January Issue), 2023 be butchered by the frenzied Hindu fundamentalists.
 Hence Ramnik is quite different in his attitude and aptitude from Hardika.
 Luckily Ramnik has a liberalist as his ally in his daughter Aruna.
-So Dattani seems to suggest that to solve the century-old Hindu-Muslim communal animosity/ violence, the past must be forgotten, a new beginning has to be made (by people like Ramnik) and the peace-keeping efforts made in the present should be carried forward and strengthened in the future (by integrationists like Smita)
+So Dattani seems to suggest that to solve the century-old Hindu-Muslim communal hate/ violence, the past must be forgotten, a new beginning has to be made (by people like Ramnik), and the peace-keeping efforts made in the present should be carried forward, and strengthened in the future (by integrationists like Smita)

-Hardika has failed to forget how the Muslims had stabbed the Hindus in the back, how they had raped the Hindu ladies and how they had butchered the Hindu fugitives.
-Evidently, she has remembered selectively and has forgot ten the obnoxious activities of the Hindus against the Muslims, but Ramnik doesn't suffer from chosen/preferred amnesia.
+Hardika has failed to forget how the Muslims had stabbed the Hindus in the back, raped the Hindu ladies, and butchered the Hindu fugitives.
+She has remembered selectively and has forgotten the obnoxious activities of the Hindus against the Muslims, but Ramnik doesn't suffer from chosen/ preferred amnesia.
 He remembers how Hindus had burnt down a Muslim property to force the Muslim owners to resort to a distress sale so that they could procure the desired property belonging to their Muslim victims.
-They had really duped and cheated the Muslims.
+They had duped and cheated the Muslims.
 So he has made up his mind to help Bobby and Javed so that he would be able to atone for his/ their past sins.
 Hence Ramnik has tried to voice his disapproval of religious fanaticism.